 Scarlett Johansson’s Net Worth

 While Johansson’s wealth has largely been earned through acting, she also makes bank on endorsements.
-In addition to her film salaries, she can take in between $10 and $20 million every year from a variety of endorsements.
+In addition to her film salaries, she can take in between $10 million and $20 million every year from a variety of endorsements.

 Real Estate Portfolio